Emil KowalskiDesign Engineer

 }

 We then generate a magic link that gets passed to the sendEmail function, which sends an email using loops.
-I decided to generate the link myself, because I wanted to style my emails rather than use the defaults from Supabase when the signInWithOtp function is used used.
+I decided to generate the link myself, because I wanted to style my emails rather than use the defaults from Supabase.

 const { data, error } = await admin.auth.admin.generateLink({